 You don’t have to suffer in silence.
 You just don’t.
 So you reach out and ask for help today.
 And if you don’t have anyone you trust, please feel free to contact me.

-My weight-loss journey & how it can help you on yours
+My weight-loss journey & how it can help you overcome an eating disorder

 I got free.
 Your life can be that way too.